 This course covers topics such as factoring; operations with rational expressions, absolute value; exponents, radicals and roots; linear and quadratic equations and linear inequalities and graphs, all with applications.
+This course may be available via distance education delivery methods.
 Outside work required.